 Over the last few years, evening food has become really adventurous so bring out more comforting bites in the evening too.
 Think wood-fired pizza, pulled pork sliders, street-food style curries or classic barbecue favourites.
-Alternatively, create a real spectacle with meat roasted on the spit or set up ‘chef stations’ featuring chicken fajitas, paella or a warming chilli.
+Alternatively, create a real spectacle with ‘chef stations’ featuring chicken fajitas, paella or a warming chilli.

 Whatever comfort food your choose, it still needs to feel special – this is your wedding day after all!
 Make sure that all of your food is going to be well presented and features the very best ingredients possible.
 Remember that your wedding day is a special day so these every day favourites have to dress up and get glam to be suitable for such a big occasion!

 Now you’re thinking about food, take a look at these must-ask questions for your wedding caterer.